vibhasfl/nodejs-microservices-architecture-using-docker/README.md

 Note :
 This is just a sample project which shows how microservices can be implemented for bigger projects.

-Here nginx is being used as api gateway just to demontsrate routing for advance features [KONG](https://konghq.com/solutions/gateway/) can be used
+Here nginx is being used as api gateway just to demontsrate routing

 ### References :

 [Nginx based routing gist](https://gist.github.com/soheilhy/8b94347ff8336d971ad0)

 [Docker GUI client](https://portainer.readthedocs.io/en/stable/deployment.html)